Bias Intimidation: Clifton Man Charged With Smearing Feces On School Sign

 Platkin said Bekheet smeared feces over the last five letters of the name of the local educator and advocate for Arab Americans and Palestinians – or “Allah,” which means “God.”

-He was charged by the state Division of Criminal Justice’s Bias Crimes Unit following a joint investigation with the Passaic County Prosecutor’s Office and Paterson police, the attorney general said.
+He was charged by the state Division of Criminal Justice’s Bias Crimes Unit following a joint investigation with the Passaic County Prosecutor’s Office and Paterson police, the attorney general said on April 14.

 In addition to bias intimidation, Bekheet is charged with criminal mischief and harassment, he said.